 Beware of Rental Listing Scams

 In the market to rent a new home or apartment?
 If so, use caution when responding to Internet rental listings.
 While most landlords are honest people who simply want to rent their property, some scam artists use fraudulent Internet listings to dupe people looking for rentals.
-Most rental listing scams are predicated on convincing people to send money to a “landlord” or third party who is not who they pretend to be, usually by wire transfer or reloadable cards.
+Most rental listing scams are based on convincing people to send money, usually by wire transfer or reloadable cards, to a “landlord” or third party who is not who they pretend to be.
 It can happen like this:

 “John” was looking for an apartment to rent and responded to a rental advertisement on an Internet classified website.
 The purported landlord told John that she was on vacation in Europe, and forwarded him a copy of the rental application by email.
 John filled out the application, providing personal information such as his name, address, birth date, and Social Security number.
 After John emailed the application back to the “landlord,” she told him that he had been accepted and asked him to wire an $800 security deposit.
 When John told the “landlord” that he wanted to view the apartment before paying the security deposit, she told him that she had four other potential renters and that he must send the payment within 24 hours to hold the apartment.
 John became suspicious and, after researching the listing on the Internet, realized the “landlord” did not own the apartment.
 Unfortunately, the scam artist already had John’s personal information, which placed him at risk of identity theft.